 Aspergillus clavatus NRRL 1 Assembly and Gene Annotation

-About the Aspergillus clavatus genome
+About Aspergillus clavatus NRRL 1

-*Aspergillus clavatus* is a species of Aspergillus with conidia dimensions 3--4.5 x 2.5--4.5 μms.
+Aspergillus clavatus is a species of fungus in the genus Aspergillus with conidia dimensions 3–4.5 x 2.5–4.5 μm.
 It is found in soil and animal manure.
-The fungus can produce the toxin patulin, which may be associated with disease in humans and animals.
-This species is only occasionally pathogenic.
+The fungus was first described scientifically in 1834 by the French mycologist John Baptiste Henri Joseph Desmazières.

 The J. Craig Venter Institute sequenced the Aspergillus clavatus strain NRRL 1 genome at 11.4X coverage using whole genome shotgun (WGS) sequencing.
 Version 3 of the genome assembly consists of 231 contigs in 143 scaffolds.
 The genome assembly has undergone automated annotation.